 My wife did not want a short term solution to the long term problem so she declined pharmaceutical and surgical interventions.
 By this time I had joined a group called Go Wellness headed by Regan Archibald from Utah.
 He has written several books on using afterbirth tissues to regenerate degenerated connective tissues.

-I spent months studying with him at his clinic and saw the progress of his patients and other practitioners who were using Regenerative medicine combined with diet, acupuncture, supplements and other lifestyle changes to get phenomenal results.
+I spent months studying with him at his clinic and saw the progress of his patients and other practitioners who were using Restorative medicine combined with diet, acupuncture, supplements and other lifestyle changes to get phenomenal results.

-The Regenerative Medicine Approach
+The Restorative Medicine Approach

 My wife liked this approach and got her shoulder injected.
 Amazingly within a week, her pain was greatly reduced.
 Within a month, she could sleep through the night.